 You may also feel a sense of isolation in their attempt to keep it to yourself and end up grieving alone.

-It’s important to know that it’s ok to feel all these feelings.
-They are all normal!
+It’s important to give yourself permission to feel all these feelings.

-What may be helpful is if you can find someone to listen to you – be it a friend or family member or possibly someone qualified and experienced to support and advise you and give you strategies on how to look after yourself and your partner.
+It may be helpful to find someone to talk to – be it a friend or family member, someone who has had a similar experience with whom you feel comfortable to share your feelings, or possibly someone qualified and experienced to support and advise you and give you strategies on how to look after yourself and your partner.

 Miscarriage is the spontaneous loss of a baby before 20 weeks of pregnancy.

-Many couples who come to see me after they have had one or more miscarriages, are encouraged by the fact that they can go on to have a successful and healthy pregnancy.
+Many couples who come to see me after they have had an ectopic pregnancy or one or more miscarriages, are encouraged by the fact that they can go on to have a successful and healthy pregnancy.

 A miscarriage can occur suddenly (over a few hours) or it may occur over a few days or weeks.
 Usually, the first sign of a possible miscarriage is vaginal bleeding and this can be accompanied by period-like cramping.

-It is really important to contact your doctor if you are concerned you might be having a miscarriage.
+It is really important to contact your doctor if you are concerned you might be having an ectopic pregnancy or a miscarriage.

-When couples see me after experiencing miscarriages, whether or not they know the cause, I always address their individual needs from a holistic perspective and discuss the importance of a healthy diet and lifestyle.
-Many couples are surprised to learn that sperm quality, morphology and DNA makeup play as big a role as egg health.
-In fact, in the last 10 years, I’ve noticed a trend towards more issues regarding sperm health and miscarriage, especially within the 12 weeks of pregnancy.
+When couples see me after experiencing miscarriages or ectopic pregnancies, whether or not they know the cause, I always address their individual needs from a holistic perspective and discuss the importance of a healthy diet and lifestyle.

 Depending on their needs, I will also incorporate evidence-based nutrients as well as herbs and supplements traditionally and specifically used for miscarriage.